phidatahq/phidata/README.md

 python image_agent.py
 ```

-## Native support for Multi-Agent orchestration
+## Multi-Agent orchestration

-Phidata agents can work together to achieve complex tasks.
-For example, you can create a team of agents that can work together to achieve a task, create a file `agent_team.py`
+Phidata agents can work together as a team to achieve complex tasks, create a file `agent_team.py`

 ```python
 from phi.agent import Agent